Omowunmi-svg/guides/creating-an-open-source-program.md

 If a program office is too large, there’s a danger it can become too centralized.
 You want to keep developers and open source communities within the company in the process as much as possible.
 Outsized offices allow others to defer issues to the program office rather than resolving them on their own.

-An example of a well-defined open source program office is one that drives needed policy, processes and tools, while also operating with a mantra of eliminating friction where it is found, using tools to automate what can be streamlined, and delegating tasks which need to be accomplished.
+An example of a well-defined open source program office is one that drives needed policy, processes and tools, while also operating with a mantra of eliminating friction where it's found, using tools to automate what can be streamlined, and delegating tasks which need to be accomplished.
 We’ll cover more specifics on how to set policies and processes in the sections below.

 A program office must offer structured policies and processes but also remain flexible.
 When open source users and contributors need help, the office operates more like a consultancy, providing guidance while still allowing employees to make individual or group business decisions relating to their work.
 Ultimately, the goal is to establish the right balance of duties and responsibilities to meet the needs of your company and its open source users.